Otter vs Mida

 Mida's free tier is a strong entry point for small sites under 100K monthly visitors.
 Once you grow past that, pricing jumps to $199–$399/mo with ongoing MTU caps.

-On the technical side, Otter A/B uses server-side variant assignment for consistent bucketing across sessions and devices, while Mida assigns variants in the browser using client-side JavaScript.
+On the technical side, Otter uses server-side variant assignment for consistent bucketing across sessions for the same visitor, while Mida assigns variants in the browser using client-side JavaScript.